bwinnacott/WGCNA_pipeline/README.md

 ## Data_Pre-processing

 To merge datasets, remove rRNA genes, and create the design matrix, follow the [pre-processing for WGCNA tutorial](https://github.com/2020-bgmp/group-projects-invivo-fall-project/blob/master/WGCNA/pre-processing_for_WGCNA.Rmd).
+When utilizing this script, pay attention to the following:
+* The 'read in datasets' and 'merge' code blocks must be updated to incorporate new datasets.
+The rest of the script will run without changes.
+* Code beneath 'Comment back in for writing out raw counts' can be uncommented for use to retrieve raw counts.
+* The experiment_metadata.csv file must be hand-made with experimental meta-data.
+Utilize the format of the [example metadata](https://github.com/2020-bgmp/group-projects-invivo-fall-project/blob/master/WGCNA/experiment_metadata.csv) and fill in the information for any new samples as necessary.

 ## Running_WGCNA